 I believe that politicians understand the power of repetition as much as the Advertiser.
-President Donald Trump of the United States in my opinion could easily earn a PhD in Psychology if he was to document his proficiency in using the ‘illusory truth effect’ to a thesis.
-Trump is rivaled by no other president in effectively deploying alternate facts through his twitter account_ one the most followed in the world.
+President Donald Trump of the United States in my opinion could easily earn a PhD in Psychology if he was to document his proficiency in using the illusory truth effect to a thesis.
+Trump is rivaled by no other president in effectively deploying alternate facts through his twitter account, one of the most followed in the world.
 It becomes the job of Fact-checkers race behind every tweet to check and debunk any falsehood they find.
 Interestingly, they almost never succeed in changing the views of his fans whom have been shaped by his tweets since 2017.

 The power of repetition works everywhere in the world and more so in Africa where poverty and poor education entrenches the gullibility of citizens.
 Religion uses repetition as an anchor for its doctrines, just as traditional African culture promotes superstitions that influence compliance to traditions when someone hears the same thing over and over.
 Political propaganda has also influenced social communication in the way we have become more yielding to fake news on social media.
 We become more comfortable with information we are more familiar with when it is shared on every WhatsApp group we belong to.